 - April 16th-17th: Hawai’i Island at the Westin Hapuna Beach Resort & Mauna Kea Beach Resort

-- 9:15am-10:30am: Leadership and inspiration through guest speakers and Hawaiian culture/sense of place trainings at the Hawaii Convention Center
+- 9:15am-10:30am: Hawaii Convention Center- Leadership and inspiration through guest speakers and Hawaiian culture/sense of place trainings

-- 11am-2pm: Students get divided up at 11 different hotels for an overview of the hotel industry including a dining etiquette piece for lunch.
+- 10:45am-2pm: Waikiki hotel visit- Students will be divided into groups and sent to different hotels for an overview of the hotel industry including a dining etiquette piece for lunch.

-- 2pm-3:30pm: Students return to the convention center for a career fair to expose them to the variety of roles in the hospitality industry and post-secondary educational opportunities.
-Governor Neil Abercrombie will be in attendance to give a motivational speech during the closing ceremony.
+- 2pm-3:15pm: Students return to the Convention Center for a career fair to expose them to the variety of roles in the hospitality industry and post-secondary education opportunities.

 LEAD — EXPOSE — INSPIRE